Is Oslo safe for solo female travelers?

 Oslo is generally an extremely safe city for solo female travelers, solo travelers, and travelers in general.

-I have lived in Oslo for 20 years, walking the streets day and night alone as a woman, and I have never had a threatening or uncomfortable experience in Oslo.
+I have lived in Oslo for 20 years, walking the streets day and night alone as a woman, and I have never had a threatening or uncomfortable experiences in Oslo.

 Crime Rate In Oslo Is Low

-The table below displays the total registered number of offenses in all categories in Oslo.
+The table above displays the total registered number of offenses in all categories in Oslo.
 The largest part is annual private property offenses, which amounts to about 30%.

-The general precautions you should still take as a traveler are things like avoiding being visibly intoxicated, not walking alone late at night in deserted areas, being visibly intoxicated, or leaving your belongings unattended in bars and restaurants.
+To avoid being targeted, the general precautions you should still take as a traveler are things like avoiding being visibly intoxicated, not walking alone late at night in deserted, dark areas, or leaving your belongings unattended in bars and restaurants.

 If you left your drink alone for some reason, get a new one (so don’t leave your drink alone, as cocktails in Norway are expensive!).